adriancostin6/cclap/README.md

 The first step is creating a directory for your project.
 After doing so, create a new CMakeLists.txt file containing the template provided above inside it.

-The next step involves copying the cclap include directory into your project folder, along with the example.
+The next step involves copying the example from the [test](test) folder.

 You should end up with something like this: